 - Marcel Grateau develops the Marcel Iron.

-- Leichner introduces greasepaints into theatres.
+- Leichner introduces greasepaints into opera houses and theatres.

 - Colgate begins selling toothpaste in paste, powder and cake form.

 - Hinds’ Honey and Almond Cream introduced by S. A. Hinds.

 - Dr. Charles Michel develops the process of permanent hair removal by electrolysis (U.S.).

 - Henry Tetlow begins selling Swan Down Face Powder.

 - Chesebrough Manufacturing Company introduces Vaseline Cold Cream, the first petroleum-based cold cream.

 - ‘The American Hairdresser’ magazine established by Charles Ossenbrunner.